75,000 refugees trapped in no man's land - NEWS - 15/09/2016

-Amnesty International is calling on the Jordanian authorities to ensure the 'iron fist' security response pledged in the wake of a car bombing of a military outpost along the border with Syria on 21 June 2016 does not descend into closing the border and denying humanitarian aid to tens of thousands of Syrian refugees fleeing armed conflict.
+Amnesty International had previously called on the Jordanian authorities to ensure the 'iron fist' security response pledged in the wake of a car bombing of a military outpost along the border with Syria on 21 June did not descend into closing the border and denying humanitarian aid to tens of thousands of Syrian refugees fleeing armed conflict.
 Read more.

 Syrian refugees struggle to access health care - REPORT - 23/03/2016